-Term Definition State employees who do not qualify for State Employee health insurance.
+Term Definition insurance.
 Employees who work less than 20 hours per week; Seasonal, temporary, emergency, and clerical pool employees; Patients or inmates employed in state institutions; Employees in positions created for rehabilitation only; and Employees of a state college or university who are hired to work for less than six months, or are not part of a state retirement plan.